Tips & Tricks on How to Maintain and Clean Your Refrigerator

 Your refrigerator is the workhorse appliance of your home, but it’s easy to take it for granted.
 If you’ve ever experienced a refrigerator breakdown—or even a prolonged power outage—you know too well how disruptive it is to our modern lifestyle.

 An appliance breakdown doesn’t need to be inevitable.
 Some basic maintenance can keep your fridge working reliably and efficiently for a decade or more.
+The CDC reports that foodborne illnesses affect about 1 in 6 Americans each year, underscoring the importance of proper storage and cleaning of the refrigerator to prevent the growth of harmful bacteria and reduce the risk of foodborne illnesses.
 Let’s review some simple but important refrigerator maintenance tips.

 The Best Home Warranty Service